pianobin/PianoBin.github.io/content/posts/2024-10-03---March-Update/index.md

 Hello!

 I have updated the website to Gatsby v4 and transferred to a new version of the site template which I had been using since 2018.
-It was a long overdue update that should speed things up - please let me know if you find any broken links!
+It was a long overdue update - please let me know if you find any broken links or other issues!

 New updates also include:
 - [TCOAL sheet music](https://pianobin.com/tcoal/)